 If you are visiting Dublin with kids and are considering the Dublin Pass, I would suggest getting a two-day pass.
 Why?
 Well, on the first day, providing your kids aren’t too young, you can enjoy the hop on hop off bus, as well as some of the great tourist attractions such as Dublinia, Christchurch, the Wax Museum, Dubin Castle and the Jeanie Johnston Tallship.
 You can complete the full circuit on the sightseeing tour as well as enjoying these attractions.

 Then, on the second day, you could either visit Dublin Zoo and National Botanic Gardens, or if you have a car, you could take the kids to Dublin Zoo, the Airfield Farm or Malahide Castle, entry to which is included in your Dublin Pass card.
+These are some of the best things to do with kids in Dublin.

 The Dublin Pass makes great sense as a tourist card, and with so many of Dublin’s top attractions included in the price, you can make some great savings while being a tourist in Dublin.